Transitioning from Applets to Apps

 ).

-), and later realize that you have made a mistake and want to "roll back" the update, you have two options:
+, and later realize that you've made a mistake that needs fixing, you have two options:

-To deprecate an app version, that version must not be the default.
-If you need to deprecate the default version of an app, you must first either publish another version and make it default, or mark some other version as the default (as discussed above).
+To remove an app version, that version must not be the default.
+If you need to remove the current default version of an app, you first need to .